tharumbun/sandbox/src/data/blog/ricoh-griiix-review.md

 Straight out of the box, the Ricoh GR IIIx feels very solid and minimal.
 It slips easily into my jeans pocket, yet inside this understated shell lies a sharp 26.1mm equivalent lens (40mm in full-frame terms) and an APS-C sensor.
 That combo immediately appealed to me—especially given my passion for street photography—offering a natural perspective that's a bit tighter than the wider GR III (28mm in full-frame).

-## Ricoh GR IIIx Review: A Compact Street Shooter in Bangkok and Ayutthaya
+## Ricoh GR IIIx review: A super compact street shooter in Bangkok and Ayutthaya

 After spending some quality time with the **[Ricoh GR IIIx](https://www.amazon.com/dp/B09GL1L694?tag=thrm08-20)**, I feel ready to share my thoughts about this compact yet powerful camera.
 If you're considering a portable camera for travel, street, or everyday photography, the GR IIIx deserves serious attention.

-### Using It in Thailand: Bangkok & Ayutthaya
+### Using GR IIIx in Thailand: Bangkok & Ayutthaya

 ![Buddha head in the roots of  bodhi tree](https://images.unsplash.com/photo-1749360542984-5d89b0c6143b) Buddha head in the roots of  bodhi tree, Wat Mahathat, Ayutthaya